wolfgangj/okami/README.md

 To not enter the REPL afterwards, a program source can finish with `bye`.

-This `run` script expects an argument, which can be either a regulary file or a directory, in which case a file called `Runfile` is looked up in this directory.
+The `run`/`dev` script expects an argument, which can be either a file or a directory, in which case a file called `Runfile` is looked up in this directory.

-I usually list the sources I want to load during development in a file called `dev`.
-So I can start a session with `./run dev` (and the file `dev` is ignored by `git` via `.gitignore`).
+Run tests with `./run tests` and start an interactive session with debugging support by using just `./dev`.

 ## Tutorial